1970s operation in Balochistan: Iran

 It was after visiting Iran in 1973 that President Zulfikar Ali Bhutto had dissolved Balochistan's provincial government in the run-up to the operation.
-When the operation was begun, Mohammed Reza Pahlavi, the Shah of Iran and Bhutto ally, feared a spread of Baloch ethnic resistance into Iran.
+When the operation was begun, Mohammed Reza Pahlavi, the Shah of Iran and an ally of Bhutto, feared a spread of Baloch ethnic resistance into Iran.
 The Imperial Iranian Army began providing Pakistan with military hardware and financial support.
 Among Iran's contributions were 30 HueyCobra attack helicopters and $200 million in aid.

 United States

-During the conflict, US provided training and military equipment to Pakistan, most notable is the Marine training program to train the Pakistan army troops against Baloch separatists.
-Moreover many military officers were trained in US as well as many in Pakistan by American forces in this conflict.
+During the conflict, US provided training and military equipment to Pakistan, most notable is the Marine training program to train the Pakistan Army soldiersagainst Baloch separatists.
+Moreover, many military officers were trained in US as well as many in Pakistan by American forces in this conflict.

-In 1974, an embargo was imposed on Pakistan due to WOMD projects, but due to intensification of the insurgency,it was lifted in 1975 and weapons were sent to Pakistan to deal with the situation.
+In 1974, an embargo was imposed on Pakistan due to its weapon of mass destruction projects, but due to intensification of the insurgency, it was lifted in 1975 and weapons were sent to Pakistan to deal with the situation.

 Republic of Afghanistan

-The Republic of Afghanistan under the leadership of General Mohammed Daoud Khan provided covert support to Pashtun and Baloch militants.
+The Republic of Afghanistan, under the leadership of General Mohammed Daoud Khan, provided covert support to Pashtun and Baloch militants.
 Daoud Khan had ordered the construction of military training camps for Pashtun and Baloch militants in Kabul and in Kandahar.
 Camps in Kabul were under the supervision and control of the Afghan Republican Guard.
 Pashtun and Baloch militants were provided with arms, ammunition, and training in insurgent warfare so that they would fight against Pakistan.

 Iraq

-Relations between Baloch separatists and Ba'athist Iraq had historical roots and were strong up until the 2003 U.S.-led invasion of Iraq.
+Relations between Baloch separatists and Ba'athist Iraq had historical roots and were strong up until the 2003 U.S-led invasion of Iraq.
 Following the Indo-Pakistani War of 1971, Iraq had begun to collaborate with the Soviet Union in launching a covert operation to provide military aid to Baloch insurgents operating in Pakistan and Iran.
 The aim of this operation was to destabilize the two countries by helping dissident Baloch rebels in their fight against the Iranian and Pakistani states that were close allies with the United States.
 The operation remained modestly successful during the early 1970s, but ultimately failed when there was unrest amongst the Baloch nationalist leaders involved in the insurgency due to internal disputes.
 This disorder accompanied by an extremely tough crackdown by the Pakistan Army (supported by Iran) in its Balochistan province crippled the joint Iraqi-Soviet attempts to destabilize the two key U.S. allies in the region and pave the way for Iraq's dominance over Iran as well as more favourable circumstances for India against Pakistan, with the goal of the region completely falling under the Soviet sphere of influence.
-The disputes took place when Baloch politicians Ghaus Bakhsh Bizenjo and Ataullah Mengal of the National Awami Party refused to accept the demands of Akbar Bugti to establish himself as the Governor of the Pakistani Province of Balochistan.
+The disputes took place when Baloch politicians Ghaus Bakhsh Bizenjo and Ataullah Mengal of the National Awami Party refused to accept the demands of Akbar Bugti to establish himself as the Governor of Pakistani Balochistan.